reposense/RepoSense/docs/user_guide.md

 Organization | Organization of the target repository Repository | Name of the target repository branch | Target branch
-ContributorX's Github ID | Author's Github ID.
+Contributor's Github ID | Author's Github ID.
-ContributorX's Display Name | Optional Field.
+Contributor's Display Name | Optional Field.
 The value of this field, if not empty, will be displayed in the dashboard instead of author's Github ID.
-ContributorX's Local Author Name | Detailed explanation below
+Contributor's Local Author Name | Detailed explanation below

 ### Preparation of Repositories
 #### Local Git Author Name